Information theory for dimensionality reduction in dynamical systems: The optimal encoder in terms of the transfer operator

 Here, $\eta_t$ is unit-variance white noise, $\sigma$ controls its strength, and $\mu$ controls the shape of the potential $V(x)$.

 The deterministic dynamical system undergoes a bifurcation at $\mu=0$ (Fig.~\ref{fig:doublewell_infoloss}a).
-For $\mu<0$, the potential features a single well, which then becomes two for positive $\mu$ (figure insets).
-Sample trajectories, with noise, for a uniform initial distribution of particles are shown in Fig.~\ref{fig:doublewell_infoloss}b.
-For negative $\mu$, the trajectories all converge to a fixed point at $x=0$, while for $\mu>0$ they fluctuate around the fixed points at $x=\pm \sqrt{\mu}$.
-When $\mu$ is small but positive, the particle may occasionally transition from one potential well to the other because of thermal fluctuations.

-To quantify the amount of information about the future state $X_{t+\Delta t}$ contained in the initial state $X_t$, we compute the mutual information between them (Fig.~\ref{fig:doublewell_infoloss}c).
-We estimate transition probabilities $p(x_{t+\Delta t}|x_t)$ with an Ulam scheme where we bin trajectories by their initial and final states (see Appendix \ref{apx:ulam}).
+To quantify the amount of information about the future state $X_{t+\Delta t}$ contained in the initial state $X_t$ we compute their mutual information.
 The dynamics of $X_t$ are Markovian, so that for any sequence of times $t_0<t_1<t_2$, $p(X_{t_2}|X_{t_1}, X_{t_0})=p(X_{t_2}|X_{t_1})$.
 From the data processing inequality, one has \cite{cover2012elements}

 which implies that information can only decrease in time.

 What governs the rate at which information decays?
 Here we can already see the role of the spectrum of the dynamics' transfer operator.
 By exploiting the spectral expansion of the conditional distribution $p(x_{t+\Delta t}|x_t)$ one finds that for long times the information decays as